HewlettPackard/mds/INSTALL.md

 The MDS library libmds-jni.so can be built either optimised or debug.
 By default it is built optimised; to build debug instead:
     cd mds/java-api
     ant -f build-all.xml -Dbuild=debug

-To see if the build has completed successfully, where <build> is either "opt" or "debug", check for the existence of the following files:
+To see if the build has completed successfully, check for the existence of the following files:

-    mds/java-api/jars/mds-annotations-processor.jar
-    mds/java-api/jars/mds-java-api.jar
-    mds/java-api/build/intel-<build>/libs/libmds-jni.so
+- when built optimized:

+    mds/java-api/build/intel-opt/libs/libmds-jni.so
+    mds-annotations-processor.jar
+    mds-java-api.jar

+- when built debug:
+    mds/java-api/build/intel-debug/libmds-jni.so
+    mds-annotations-processor.jar
+    mds-java-api.jar

 If you have a problem, and need to clean the build and start again:
     cd mds/java-api
     ant -f build-all.xml clean

-### Using the MDS library (MDS Java API)
+## Using the MDS library

 To compile a Java application that uses MDS, the programmer uses the JAR files for the MDS Java API.

 See the Usage section of [README.md](README.md) for a few simple code examples that illustrate basic use of MDS.

-For more detailed information on the MDS Java API, see the documentation: https://github.com/HewlettPackard/mds/blob/master/doc/MDS%20Java%20API.pdf
+For more detailed information on the MDS API, see the documentation: https://github.com/HewlettPackard/mds/blob/master/doc/MDS%20Java%20API.pdf

-### Demo using MDS (Java)
+## Demo using MDS

-To see an example Java program using MDS, have a look at the MDS Inventory Demo in: [demo/inventory](demo/inventory).
+To see an example program using MDS, have a look at the MDS Inventory Demo in: [demo/inventory](demo/inventory).
 Follow the instructions in [demo/inventory/INSTALL.md](demo/inventory/INSTALL.md) to compile the demo sources and run the MDS Inventory demo.